iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-You can do subquery in `FROM` expression this way:
+You can create subqueries in `FROM` like this:

 ```typescript
 const userQb = await connection.getRepository(User)